New York City. Three magical, almost mystical words for shoppers.

-So put on your most comfortable shoes, grab your biggest tote and gather up your dough.
+First things first.
+Put on your most comfortable shoes, grab your biggest tote, and gather up your dough.
 It’s time to go bargain hunting.
-Sales beware!

 - Shop Uptown.
-Although probably best known for being uber-expensive, at least take a stroll along Madison Avenue from the 60’s to the 80’s to window shop.
-Then head to some of the best consignment shops in the world to try and find these higher end fashions for less.
-Try consignment shops like Michael’s Consignment Shop and Cancer Care Thrift Shop, where ladies who lunch sale last season’s Chanel suits for rock bottom prices.
+Yes, Uptown is best known for being uber-expensive.
+Still, it’s worth taking a stroll along Madison Avenue from the 60s to the 80s to window shop.
+Then head to some of the best consignment shops in the world to search for higher end fashions for less.
+Try consignment shops like Michael’s Consignment Shop and Cancer Care Thrift Shop, where you might find last season’s Chanel suits for rock-bottom prices.

 - Explore Midtown.
-Visit the three B’s: Bergdorf, Barney’s (which started off as men’s discount suit retailer), and Bendel’s – plus their more conservative cousin – Saks.
-Then head to Zara, Mexx, and the flagship H&M store to find similar fashions (but lower quality) for significantly less.
+Visit Bergdorf and Saks to get your sticker shock.
+Then head to Zara and the flagship H&M store to find similar fashions (but lower quality) for significantly less.

 - Stop at Chelsea.
-Chelsea is as close to suburbian shopping as Manhattan gets with a Loehmanns (deals okay, sales staff horrible), Bed, Bath & Beyond, Old Navy (which has a large plus size section), and T.J.
+Chelsea is as close to suburban shopping as Manhattan gets with a Bed, Bath & Beyond, Old Navy, and T.J.
 Maxx.
-However, you can find great deals while supporting worthy causes at the nearby Housing Works Thrift Shop, where I found a beautiful, barely worn, Donna Karan Collection evening dress for $45 (retail price- $1500+).
-Also take a stroll by the Find Outlet, which is really more like a boutique, with discounted finds from designers like Chloe , Paul& Joe, etc.
+However, you can find great deals while supporting worthy causes at the nearby Housing Works Thrift Shop.
+That’s where I found a beautiful, barely worn, Donna Karan Collection evening dress for $45 (my best guess on the retail price is $1,500).

 - Bring credit cards.
 New Yorkers rarely carry more than $20 in cash.
-Sad but true — it’s just not safe nor practical.
-Try to stay away from traveler’s checks, as well.
+Sad but true — it’s not safe or practical.
+Stay away from traveler’s checks, as well.
 Many merchants regard them as a nuisance.

 - Call ahead.
 Stores tend to come and go quickly in Manhattan.
 Before you make the trip, make sure the store is still there.

-- Limit taxi use.
-Yes, they are bright and yellow, and riding in one is a great NYC experience.
+- Limit taxi and Uber use.
+Yes, riding in a cab or Uber is a great NYC experience.
 However, each little jaunt cuts into your shopping dollars.
 So walk whenever possible.
 Blocks running north-south tend to be shorter than blocks running east-west.
 The subway system is also fast and relatively safe.